 Almost every company can become a fintech company in the next ten years.
 A bold claim that may leave you wondering how this could be possible and why businesses outside the financial sphere would consider onboard fintech tools?
 The answer—embedded lending.

-More and more businesses are onboarding lending tools, from Point-of-Service software to Buy Now, Pay Later (BNPL) services to customize fintech lending solutions.
+More and more businesses are digital onboarding lending tools, from Point-of-Service software to Buy Now, Pay Later (BNPL) services to customize fintech lending solutions.
 These strategies help to deliver a one-stop-shop service for consumers to get credit at the point of purchase leading to increased satisfaction among other factors.

 But is it all as straightforward as it seems?
 Like all technology, there are some nuances you will need to consider.
 So, let’s take a look at the pros and cons of embedded lending.